Connecticut Rivers Council: Camp Workcoeman

 Camp Workcoeman is located on the shore of West Hill Lake in New Hartford, Connecticut.
-Established in 1924, it is one of the oldest, continuously-operated Scout camps in the country.
-For over 90 years, thousands of Scouts and Scouters have experienced Scouting at its best at Camp Workcoeman.
-It is also home to Laurel Music Camp.
+Established in 1924, it is one of the oldest, continuously operated Scout camps in the country.
+For over 100 years, thousands of Scouts and Scouters have experienced Scouting at its best at Camp Workcoeman.
+Until 2021, it was also home to Laurel Music Camp.
 In 1994, Camp Workcoeman was part of a study conducted by the National Boy Scout Council for exemplary Scout camps in the country.

-The program includes Swimming and Boating on the West Hill Pond (sail boats, snorkeling, stand-up paddle boards, underwater nature hike, team canoeing, campwide aquatic meet, kayaking and Polar Bear Swim).
+The program includes Swimming and Boating on the West Hill Pond (sail boats, snorkeling, stand-up paddle boards, underwater nature hike, team canoeing, camp-wide aquatic meet, kayaking and Polar Bear Swim).
 Older Scouts can use the Shawtown Wilderness Trek.
 For younger Scouts, the Tenderfoot's Compass Program is offered.
 This program, based around the patrol method, focuses on teaching basic Scouting skills and includes Swimming Merit Badge.
-Each week a number of campwide activities are scheduled, including Aquatic Meet, Scoutmaster Shoot-Off, Friday Night Campfire, Saturday Court of Honor and Family Bar-B-Que.
+Each week a number of camp-wide activities are scheduled, including Aquatic Meet, Scoutmaster Shoot-Off, Friday Night Campfire, Saturday Court of Honor and Family Bar-B-Que.

+Camp Workcoeman stopped offering Scouts BSA resident camp at the start of the COVID-19 pandemic in 2020.
+Since then, the camp has offered short-term programs during the summer instead.

 Order of the Arrow

 Tschitani Lodge No. 10 is the Order of the Arrow lodge for the Connecticut Rivers Council.
 The name translates to "stronger one" in Lenape.
-Their totem is of two Americans Indians shooting arrows.
+Their totem is of two American Indians shooting arrows.
 The lodge was created with the merger of Sassacus and Eluwak in 1995.

 Before the merge, a joint meeting between the two lodges was held at Camp Tadma in the spring of 1995.
 In fall, a joint lodge conclave was held, hosted by Sassacus Lodge, at June Norcross Webster Scout Reservation in Ashford.
-On September 17, 1995 the membership voted on their by-laws, chose the name Tschitani for the new lodge and a slate of officers were elected.
-An Official Charter was given to the Tschitani Lodge on January 1, 1996, and the first Lodge Chief was Brian Dabkowski of Middlebury, CT.
+On September 17, 1995, the membership voted on their by-laws, chose the name Tschitani for the new lodge, and a slate of officers were elected.
+An Official Charter was given to the Tschitani Lodge on January 1, 1996, and the first Lodge Chief was John Trainor.